 - Second-party Data- data collected by someone other than you, who shares that data with you to help structure the programmatic strategy

 - Third-party Data- is available to anyone at a cost.
 Typically adding between $1 to $2 to the CPM (cost per thousand).

 A pixel is a piece of tracking code that you add to your website to track users who visit your website.
 Pixels allow us to gather information about the users’ online behaviors which helps us serve them (or people like them) ads later.
 We’ve written an entire blog on Advertising Pixels here.

 We’d love to!
 Programmatic Display advertisers have the power to deliver personalized, always-on, highly relevant digital ads to consumers through Retargeting and Prospecting.

-Our job is to walk our customers through the available advertising tactics and help them select the best tactic for delivering ROI producing ad campaigns to our clients.
+Our job is to walk our customers through the available advertising tactics and help them select the best tactic for delivering ROI producing ad campaigns.
 There are hundreds of companies who say they offer Programmatic Advertising.
-Most of them have enormous markups and crappy DSPs*.
+Most of them have enormous markups and subpar DSPs*.
 We’ve researched and tested extensively to find the best DSP available.
 We’ve found the best one for the job.
-It delivers fantastic results with a huge emphasis on Artificial Intelligence.
-They invested their research money into the AI not into their sales efforts like many of the others in the market.
+It delivers fantastic results with the best Artificial Intelligence.
+They invested heavily in research versus into their sales efforts like many of the others in the market.
 Therefore, they deliver a superior product without smoke and mirrors.

 A *Demand-Side Platform (DSP) is the software used to purchase advertising in above described automated fashion.
 DSPs are most often used by advertisers and agencies to help them buy display, video, mobile and search ads.